 • Long term, AI-assisted coding will reshape software development.
 For now, our team are using AI for proofs of concept, prototyping, and accelerating point solutions, with experienced engineers still required to architect, review, and harden security.

-At VeloBridge, we use an intentionally hybrid approach: our Australian-based team partners closely with clients to understand the business, define requirements, and manage delivery, while our off-shore development team delivers high-quality solutions at a fraction of the cost of purely on-shore teams.
+At VeloBridge, we use an intentionally hybrid approach: our Australian-based team partners closely with clients to understand the business, define requirements, and manage delivery, while our off-shore development team delivers high-quality solutions at the pace modern delivery demands.
 This model helps enterprise businesses move faster without compromising governance, security, or quality.